OluwatoyinKalli/Predictive-banking-analytics/README.md

 # Executive Summary

-This project demonstrates the development of an end-to-end predictive analytics solution that helps financial institutions identify customers most likely to subscribe to term deposits while also understanding the factors influencing customer account balances.
+This project demonstrates the development of a predictive analytics solution that helps financial institutions identify customers most likely to subscribe to term deposits while also understanding the factors influencing customer account balances.

 Using statistical modeling and machine learning techniques, the project provides actionable insights that improve customer segmentation, optimize marketing resource allocation, and support data-driven decision-making.